-Of course, the video feed in your cameras will only be seen by the ones who are on duty in monitoring your home.
+Of course, the video live feed in your security cameras will only be seen by the ones who are on duty in monitoring your home.
 Also, the videos the camera records are not saved on the cloud.
 However, some of the footage gets temporarily saved in Deep Sentinel to allow security to review the recorded events within the day.

-Does the service includes a doorbell camera?
+Does the service include a doorbell camera?

-Is the video feed hackable?
+Is the video live feed hackable?

 Can a third-party firm monitor and view Deep Sentinel’s system?